readdy/readdy_documentation/readdy_documentation/workshop_2018_info.md

 ## Prerequisites
 There will be Linux PCs available.
 You are free to bring your own laptop, but note that we currently support Linux and Mac only.
-We will install required software in the first practical session.
+If you bring your own laptop, make sure you have a working installation of [VMD](http://www.ks.uiuc.edu/Research/vmd/).
+You should be able to run `vmd` from the commandline.

 The practical sessions are done in ipython notebooks.
-A bit of of python coding might come in handy, but is not required.
+A bit of python coding might come in handy, but is not required.
 You will learn the necessary.

 ## Information for non-resident applicants